Regular Show season 1

-The first season of American animated television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
+The first season of the American animated sitcom Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
-Simultaneously, several of the show's main characters originated from his animated shorts "2 in the AM PM" and "The Naïve Man from Lolliland."
-The season was produced by Cartoon Network Studios, and ran from September 6 to November 22, 2010.
+Simultaneously, several of the show's main characters originated from his animated short films The Naïve Man from Lolliland and 2 in the AM PM.
+The season's production officially began on August 14, 2009, was produced by Cartoon Network Studios, and ran from September 6 to November 22, 2010.

-Regular Shows first season was storyboarded and written by Quintel, Sean Szeles, Shion Takeuchi, Mike Roth, Jake Armstrong, Benton Connor, Kat Morris, Paul Scarlata, and Kent Osborne.
+Regular Shows first season was storyboarded and written by Quintel, Sean Szeles, Shion Takeuchi, Mike Roth, Jake Armstrong, Benton Connor, Kat Morris, Paul Scarlata and Kent Osborne.

 Development

 Concept

 Two 23-year-old friends, a blue jay named Mordecai and a raccoon named Rigby, are employed as groundskeepers at a park and spend their days trying to slack off and entertain themselves by any means.
 This is much to the chagrin of their boss Benson and their coworker Skips, but the delight of Pops.
 Their other coworkers, Muscle Man (an overweight green man) and Hi-Five Ghost (a ghost with a hand extending from the top of his head), serve as their rivals.